Quick Loans

 If we behaved like WeBuyAnyCar.com we'd be banned

-There is something wrong with WeBuyAnyCar.com displaying misleading bait prices to its potential customers.
+There is something wrong in WeBuyAnyCar.com displaying misleading bait prices to its potential customers.
 If that was us, the FCA would ban us.

 Today we are investigating the complaints aimed at the car buying service WeBuyAnyCar.com.
 Specifically, the issue that they are making offers for vehicles to get people through the doors and then reducing those offers when the individual tries to complete the transaction.